IIIF/api/source/auth/2.0/index.md

 | origin    | A string containing the origin of the page in the window, consisting of a protocol, hostname and optionally port number, as described in the [postMessage API][org-mozilla-postmessage] specification.  |
 {: .api-table}

-For example, given an access cookie service URI of `https://authentication.example.org/login`, a client instantiated by the page `https://client.example.com/viewer/index.html` would make its request to:
+For example, given an access service URI of `https://authentication.example.org/login`, a client instantiated by the page `https://client.example.com/viewer/index.html` would make its request to:

 {% include api/code_header.html %}
 ```